Venezuelan official to crash UN meeting on migrant crisis

-UNITED NATIONS (AP) — Venezuelan Foreign Minister Jorge Arreaza says he’s going to crash a special meeting being held at the United Nations this week to discuss the flood of migrants fleeing his country.
+UNITED NATIONS (AP) — Venezuela’s foreign minister said Monday that he is ready to crash a meeting at the United Nations called to help surrounding countries struggling to deal with the flood of migrants fleeing his nation’s economic crisis.

-Neighboring Colombia called the meeting to create a fund for nations overwhelmed by Venezuelans escaping poverty and hunger.
+Organized by Colombia, the meeting Tuesday is designed to set up a fund for countries overwhelmed by the masses of Venezuelan escaping poverty and hunger.

-Venezuela was once a wealthy oil nation but it’s in a deepening economic crisis.
+Venezuelan Foreign Minister Jorge Arreaza said he will show to make his own demands — starting with $500 million to finance the repatriation of Venezuelans eager to return home.

-Arreaza said Monday he’ll ask for $500 million to help his country pay for Venezuelans eager to return home.
+“We have plans to attend that meeting and take advantage of the context,” Arreaza told reporters at the entrance to the United Nations.

 Most Read Nation & World Stories